c-hudson/muddler/README.md

 ```
    Basic Commands:
-      /editor <world>
+      /editor [<world>]
-         Modify the a world's connection details via a "world editor" for a
+         Modify the current or a new/different world's connection details via a
-         new or existing one.
+         "world editor".
       /world <world>
          Open a new connection to a defined world (in the world editor) or
          switch to that world if the world connection has already been